gabri1997/prediction-eskd/README.md

 This repository contains a PyTorch implementation of a **binary classification neural network** to predict the occurrence of End-Stage Kidney Disease (ESKD) using clinical variables.
 The network is trained using **stratified 10-fold cross-validation** on 80% of the data and validated/tested on the remaining 20%.
 The training process is integrated with **Weights & Biases (wandb)** for experiment tracking

+In the paper, the authors use **KFold** cross-validation, but in this work I use **StratifiedShuffleSplit (SSS)** instead.
+The main difference between **KFold** and **StratifiedKFold** lies in how class distributions are handled across folds.
+In **KFold**, the dataset is split into (k) folds of roughly equal size without considering class proportions, so some folds—especially in imbalanced datasets—may overrepresent certain classes. **StratifiedKFold**, on the other hand, ensures that each fold approximately preserves the original class distribution, making train and test sets more representative and providing more reliable evaluation, particularly for imbalanced datasets.

+If you want, I can also rewrite it in a **more concise version suitable for a methods section** of a paper.
+Do you want me to do that?

 ---

 ## Features